OlgaJ1989/text_adventure/README.md

      ![name](https://github.com/OlgaJ1989/text_adventure/blob/main/Docs/name.png)

 2. User has the power over where the story goes as the plot changes based on the choices the user makes.
    * The way the game works is very simple and requires minimal controls.
 The player follows the story until they are given a choice (this might refer to actions they want to take, directions they want to go, etc.).
-When they make a choice, the story continues and what happens next depends on the choices they just made (e.g. if the player starts the game by going "left", they end up on a different part of the beach, and if the player goes "inland", they find a forest).
+When they make a choice, the story continues and what happens next depends on the choices they just made (e.g., if the player starts the game by going "left", they end up on a different part of the beach, and if the player goes "inland", they find a forest).

      ![choice](https://github.com/OlgaJ1989/text_adventure/blob/main/Docs/choice.png)